Mental Health Facilities in Virginia

 Kempsville Center For Behavioral Health Kempsville Center - Norfolk, VA

 Kempsville Center For Behavioral Health Kempsville Center is a mental health facility in Norfolk, VA, located at 860 Kempsville Road, 23502 zip code.
-Kempsville Center For Behavioral Health Kempsville Center offers Partial hospitalization/day treatment, Telemedicine/telehealth and Hospital inpatient treatment.
-Kempsville Center For Behavioral Health Kempsville Center provides Couples/family therapy, Cognitive behavioral therapy and Individual psychotherapy to Children/adolescents.
+Kempsville Center For Behavioral Health Kempsville Center offers Hospital inpatient treatment, Telemedicine/telehealth and Partial hospitalization/day treatment.
+Kempsville Center For Behavioral Health Kempsville Center provides Dialectical behavior therapy, Behavior modification and Individual psychotherapy to Children/adolescents.
 Kempsville Center For Behavioral Health Kempsville Center also supports Children/adolescents with serious emotional disturbance.
-Some other services offered by Kempsville Center For Behavioral Health Kempsville Center include Suicide prevention services, Education services and Diet and exercise counseling.
+Some other services provided by Kempsville Center For Behavioral Health Kempsville Center include Diet and exercise counseling, Suicide prevention services and Education services.

 Harvest Outreach Center Inc - Gladys, VA